About

 Cross-disciplinary perspective

 Many worthwhile ideas do not fit neatly within a single discipline.
-They may involve design, communication, software, organizational change, research, or strategy at the same time.
+They may involve design, communication, software, organizational change, research, education, or strategy at the same time.
 I find it useful to work across those boundaries rather than treating them as separate conversations.

 Why this work stays bounded